NodeBalancer Reference Guide

 Updated by Linode

 This is the NodeBalancer reference guide.
 Please see the NodeBalancer Getting Started Guide for practical examples.

 Adding a NodeBalancer

 Click the NodeBalancers tab, and then “Add a NodeBalancer”.
 You must choose the same location as your back-end Linodes for a given deployment.

-Here you may adjust the NodeBalancer’s display label, along with the ‘Client Connection Throttle’.
-The connection throttle limits the number subsequent new connections from the same client IP address.
+Here you may adjust the NodeBalancer’s display label, along with the ‘Client Connection Throttle.’
+The connection throttle limits the number of subsequent new connections from the same client IP address.

 Each NodeBalancer config adds another port that the NodeBalancer will listen on.
 For instance, if you wish to balance both port 80 and 81, you’ll need to add two configuration profiles to your NodeBalancer.

 The public port for this configuration.
 Ports 1 through 65534 are available for balancing, provided that the port is not already in use by another config.

 You can choose either TCP, HTTP, or HTTPS.
 HTTP and HTTPS enable some additional options described below.

 TCP: Use TCP mode to balance non-HTTP services.